RobinAxelsson/personal-jam/__data_records/cards.qa.md

 ---

-## What is your background?

-I am a .NET developer from Gothenburg who never stops learning.
-Prior to Corona I worked as a Design Engineer in the automotive industry of Gothenburg but when I discovered my talent and passion for writing code I changed my career and never looked back.

----

-## What do you like about programming?
+## Are you a programming geek?

-I enjoy writing clean, specific and well abstracted code that is easy to maintain and to understand.
+Yes, I love writing clean, specific and well abstracted code that is easy to maintain and to understand.
 I always have some projects, I read books about OOD and practice coding for the fun of it.
 I get ideas and epiphanies about problems around the clock (which is not always a good thing) and I do spend the extra time to understand something thoroughly.

 ---

+## Why do you like Programming?

+It is something very rewarding with the instant feedback and incremental progress.
+I always liked solving math puzzles and love the feeling when you understand a system a bit better.
+Refactoring and cleaning code, writing tests and keep on optimizing a system continuously, is in spirit very close to what I have done in competitive sailing for many years (which I also love).

+---

 ## What I want to do in the future?

-I want to develop industry level libraries and frameworks
+I want to develop libraries and frameworks for the Software Industry.

 ---